Giampaolo Coral: Life

 He composed several operas, including the ballet "Favola – pantomima romantica" ("Fable – romantic pantomime") (EW Korngold), represented in the 1981–1982 opera season at the Teatro Comunale Giuseppe Verdi in Trieste, "Il canto del cigno" ("Swan Song") (A. Chekhov), a prizewinner at the "Carl Maria von Weber" International Competition for Chamber Opera put on by the Dresdner Musikfestspiele and the Staatsoper Dresden.
 In 1983 he composed the opera "Mr. Hyde?"
 (RL Stevenson), performed in 2008 by the Teatro Verdi in Trieste as well as the chamber opera "Demoni e fantasmi notturni della città di Perla" ("Demons and Nocturnal Ghosts in the City of Pearl") performed at the Mittelfest in Cividale del Friuli in 1999 and the following year in Zagreb.
 He wrote four musical theatre shows for radio, one of which was performed, directed by Giorgio Pressburger, at the "Atelier sur la prise du son dans le théâtre radiophonique", held in Hilversum by the Union Européenne de Radiodiffusion.
 Also worthy of note was the production of incidental music (repeated approximately 2000 times) for 25 dramas performed in Italian and foreign theatres (Burgtheater Wien, Festival of Two Worlds Charleston, Narodno Kazalisce Zagreb, Schauspielhaus Graz, Ljubljana Slovensko Narodno Gledalisce, etc.), working with directors such as Franco Enriquez, Francesco Macedonio, Furio Bordon, Sandro Sequi, Paolo Magelli, Gianfranco De Bosio, Giorgio Pressburger and Franco Giraldi.

 He mainly concentrated on composing orchestral and chamber music, including many sung and recited works.
 He also composed a substantial body of choral music with and without accompaniment.
 He won numerous international awards, including the City of Trieste International Competition Music Award, the Prince Pierre de Monaco Prix de Composition Musicale, the Gianfrancesco Malipiero (Treviso) Prize, the Music Composition Prize of the Hungarian Union of Composers (Budapest), the XIII Concurso Internacionale de Composicion Musical (Tolosa, Spain), the Concours Européen de Composition (Leuven, Belgium), the "Carl Maria von Weber" International Wettbewerb für Kammeroper" (Dresden), the "Ocar Esplà" Premio Internacional de Musica (Alicante), the Tone Tomsic International Prize for Music Composition (Ljubljana, Slovenia), the Concours International de Composition de Musique Sacré (Fribourg, Switzerland) and the International Edvard Grieg Memorial Competition for Composers (Oslo, Norway).

-In 2012 the "Coral Award" was established, International Composition Competition inserted (in alternate years) in the chamber music competition "Premio Trio di Trieste", organized by the Trieste Chamber Music.
+In 2012 the "Coral Award" was established, International Composition Competition was inserted (in alternate years) in the chamber music competition "Premio Trio di Trieste", organized by the Trieste Chamber Music.